ISTA 1E: Package Integrity Testing of Unitized Loads

 Summary of ISTA 1E Regulatory Standard Transportation Testing

-ISTA Procedure 1E is the requirement for testing unitized loads of the same product.
-This includes the testing of unitized loads, made up of either single or multiple products or packages of the same product.
-Some examples include a single non-packaged machine banded to a pallet.
+More specifically, ISTA Procedure 1E is the requirement for testing unitized loads of the same product.
+This includes the testing of unitized loads, made up of either single or multiple products or packages of the same product such as single non-packaged machine banded to a pallet.
 This could include a corrugated tray, cap, or tube.
 Another example would be a shrink-wrapped or stretch-wrapped pallet of individual packages.

 It is important to note that rotary motion vibration is not acceptable.
 The fixed displacement vibration testing must be vertical linear motion.